MouseLightProject/MouseLight-Acquisition-Pipeline/README.md

 ## Quick Start

+The Mouse Light Acquistion Pipelne virtal machine is a self-contained instance of the complete MouseLight Acquisition Pipeline system.
+It contains two example projects that demonstrate pipeline processing and additional ones may be added.
+A VMWare version (link) and a VirtualBox version (link) are available for download.
+* Download and install VirtualBox, VMWare Player, or a similar product
+* Select and download the appropriate format for your virtual machine host application and unzip the archive
+* Open the virtual machine in your host app and follow the instructions in the ReadMe included with the virtual machine

 ## General Instalation

 This is a general deployment configuration for running the core services (e.g., databases), coordinator (api, scheduler,